Equilibrium Computation in Resource Allocation Games: Running Time

-Harks, Peis and Klimm~\cite{harks2014resource} proved that only the players using a resource whose load increased in the previous iteration may have an improving move, and if so, a best response consists in moving one packet from this resource to another one.
+Harks, Klimm and Peis~\cite{harks2016resource} proved that only the players using a resource whose load increased in the previous iteration may have an improving move, and if so, a best response consists in moving one packet from this resource to another one.
 This implies that $(x_k)_e \leq (x_q)_e \leq (x_k)_e+k$ for all $e \in E$.
 Thus, when assuming $(x_q)_{i,e} = (x_k)_{i,e} + 2mk$, we obtain:

-Remember that the total load distributed in $x_q$ by player $i$ exceeds the total load distributed in $x_k$ by at most $k$, and hence $\sum_{f \in E} (x_q)_{i,e} \leq k+ \sum_{f \in E} (x_k)_{i,e}$.
+Remember that the total load distributed in $x_q$ by player $i$ exceeds the total load distributed in $x_k$ by at most $k$, and hence $\sum_{f \in E} (x_q)_{i,f} \leq k+ \sum_{f \in E} (x_k)_{i,f}$.
 We obtain: